camilorodriguezga/BraunTree/README.md

 # BraunTree

-Camilo A. Rodríguez Garzón
+Camilo Andrés Rodríguez Garzón

-braunTree is a Agda program intend to provide an alternative to understand the data structuredatos Braun tree.
+braunTree is a Agda program intend to provide an alternative to understand the data structure Braun tree.

 ### Examples